What is LPO?

 Your homepage is not dedicated to a single offer, it’s a place where you need to showcase everything that your company does, just look at the Hootsuite footer:

-Multiple navigation links are a norm for homepages, because they aren’t dedicated pages.
-Your landing page is the only page that’s dedicated to one offer at one time and this is precisely why they are so important.
+Multiple navigation links are a norm for homepages because they aren’t dedicated pages.
+Your post-click landing page is the only page that’s dedicated to one offer at one time and this is precisely why they are so important.

-Landing pages are important for your campaigns because they have the two characteristics the pages need to advertise multiple offers to particular audiences without any distractions:
+post-click landing pages are important for your campaigns because they have the two characteristics the pages need to advertise one offer to particular audiences without any distractions:

-This makes their transition from landing page headline to landing page call to action button easy and seamless.
+This makes their transition from post-click landing page headline to post-click landing page call to action button easy and seamless.

 When you’re creating dedicated offers for your customers, why not create dedicated optimized pages to promote those offers to them.